Opticos/gwsl/tutorials/manual.md

 GWSL can be easily installed from the Microsoft Store.
 If it is not already installed, get it [here](ms-windows-store://pdp/?productid=9NL6KD1H33V3) or [here](	https://www.microsoft.com/store/apps/9NL6KD1H33V3).

+Note: Some Antiviruses might detect GWSL and block its installations.
+This is a known bug in Pyinstaller, the program we use to package GWSL.
+If this occurs, you might want to disable the Antivirus during installation.

 ### The GWSL User Interface ###
 #### The Dashboard